apiocera/GlowstoneAC/README.md

 Building
 --------

-Glowstone can be built with the
+GlowstoneAC can be built with the
 [Java Development Kit](http://oracle.com/technetwork/java/javase/downloads) and [Apache Maven](http://maven.apache.org).
 Maven is also used for dependency management.